 Everyone comes to Laughlin to enjoy the mighty Colorado River—but not just from their dinner table, hotel room, or even barstool (you get it; the views are pretty great here).
 Visitors looking to make the most of this Mojave town's endless-summer climate can take on the current in a kayak, canoe, or rip around on jet skis.
 Fisherman can angle for crappie, bluegill, trout, and striper bass.
 Those with a need for speed can hop on a London Bridge Jet Boat Tour for an afternoon and blast down to one of the Southwest's odder landmarks: actual London Bridge, transported from England to nearby Lake Havasu City, Arizona.

 Grab a frosty libation and wander between several riverfront casino-resort properties (just like Vegas--it's legal here), whose shops, cafes, brewpubs, and gaming floors all connect along the bank-hugging Laughlin Riverwalk.
 Hikers and equestrians have their pick of scenic trails and paths throughout the Colorado River Heritage Greenway Park & Trails system—each with its own spectacular perspective of the river or surrounding mountain landscapes—while beachfront picnickers find serenity at Big Bend of the Colorado State Recreation Area.

 There’s always something big going down in Laughlin.
-From the Laughlin River Run (possibly the biggest, wildest celebration of motorcycle culture on the West Coast) to the Laughlin River Regatta (definitely the biggest, wildest inner tube float… probably anywhere), or all the big-ticket concerts at the Laughlin Events Center, there’s always something fun coming 'round the bend down here.
+From the Laughlin River Run (possibly the biggest, wildest celebration of motorcycle culture on the West Coast) to Rockets Over the River, or all the big-ticket concerts at the Laughlin Events Center, there’s always something fun coming ‘round the bend down here.